-Those who suffer personal injury due to the negligence of another party typically have the right to pursue financial restitution, or damages, in a civil court of law.
-Damages in toxic tort cases may come in several different forms for successful plaintiffs.
-The two most common types of damages include compensatory damages—which may include both special damages and general damages—and punitive damages.
+Those who suffer personal injury from toxic chemical exposure due to the negligence of another party typically have the right to pursue financial restitution, or damages, in a civil court of law.
+Damages in toxic tort cases may come in several different forms depending on the severity and circumstances of the exposure.

-Compensatory damages in toxic tort cases often include medical expenses, often after exposure that leads to some biologic dose of toxins to an individual’s system.
-These medical expenses may comprise of both diagnosis and treatment of their medical condition, hospitalization, and counseling stemming from their condition.
+Damages in toxic tort cases often include medical expenses, as toxic substance exposure often results in adverse health effects.
+These medical expenses may comprise both diagnosis and treatment of their medical condition, hospitalization, and counseling.
 Medical expenses for toxic tort plaintiffs may include both past medical expenses as well as reasonably certain future medical expenses; running the gamut from medicines and hospital services to nursing care and medical attendants.

 Source: “Theories of Liability and Damages in Toxic Tort Cases” document provided by The Dysart Law Firm, p.c.